SMS Kaiser (1858): Battle of Lissa

 In June 1866, Italy declared war on Austria, as part of the Third Italian War of Independence, which was fought concurrently with the Austro-Prussian War.
 Tegetthoff, by now promoted to rear admiral and given command of the entire fleet, brought the Austrian fleet to Ancona on 27 June, in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, refused to engage Tegetthoff.
-At the time, Kaiser served as the flagship of the 2nd Division of the Austrian fleet, under the command of Baron Anton von Petz.
+At the time, Kaiser served as the flagship of the 2nd Division of the Austrian fleet, under the command of Anton Petz.
 On 16 July, Persano took the Italian fleet, with twelve ironclads, out of Ancona, bound for the island of Lissa, where they arrived on the 18th.
 With them, they brought troop transports carrying 3,000 soldiers.
 Persano then spent the next two days bombarding the Austrian defenses of the island and unsuccessfully attempting to force a landing.
 Tegetthoff received a series of telegrams between 17 and 19 July notifying him of the Italian attack, which he initially believed to be a feint to draw the Austrian fleet away from its main bases at Pola and Venice.
 By the morning of the 19th, however, he was convinced that Lissa was in fact the Italian objective, and so he requested permission to attack.

 As Tegetthoff's fleet arrived off Lissa on the morning of 20 July, Persano's fleet was arrayed for another landing attempt.
 The latter's ships were divided into three groups, with only the first two able to concentrate in time to meet the Austrians.
 Tegetthoff had arranged his ironclad ships into a wedge-shaped formation, with the wooden warships of the 2nd and 3rd Divisions following behind in the same formation.
 Kaiser led the 2nd Division at the center of the line.
 While he was forming up his ships, Persano transferred from his flagship, Re d'Italia, to the turret ship Affondatore.
 This created a gap in the Italian line, and Tegetthoff seized the opportunity to divide the Italian fleet and create a melee.
 He made a pass through the gap, but failed to ram any of the Italian ships, forcing him to turn around and make another attempt.
 In the meantime, Petz took Kaiser and his division further south, hoping to attack the Italian wooden ships that had not joined the action.
 Instead, the rear of the Italian ironclad line turned to block Petz from Tegetthoff and attacked Kaiser.
 Petz in turn reoriented his division to attack the Italian ironclads, leading the charge with Kaiser.